MrLutik/KiraTools/testnet-5.md

 ```
 systemctl restart sshd.service
 ```
-Now we want to copy public key from our workstation to our HOST/server.
+Now we want to copy the public key from our workstation to our HOST/server.
 To do so we need to execute following [on workstation]:
 ```
 scp /home/$USER/keys/kira/kira_key.pub root@SERVER_IP:/home/kira/.ssh/